alabsi91/React-js-Drawer/README.md

 ## How to use

 - Make sure to put the drawer on the top of your main page.
+- The drawer should have one sibling element for stability.

 ```
 import Drawer from 'react-js-drawer';